djong1/gp3s-trackuploadAPI/README.md

 1. Enable track upload on behalf of the user (once)
    - to be able to upload tracks on behalf of the user, we need to get the users concent to do this.
 In flow 2 we do this only once and therefore you collect and store the attributes which are needed when you upload tracks.
-     - call the registration api
+     - you have to call the registration api from your user facing app or website
-     - the user needs to login with the GP3S credentials
+     - the user of your app needs to login with the GP3S credentials
      - the flow will return an access token with the user-emails and user oid claims
      - store this information in your app in a secure way
 2. Get an access token